Profirator/project-config/docs/master.md

 ### Niota connection

+The PoC is getting it's real time data from a Niota platfrom.
+Information is routed via Apache Nifi, and fed to Orion Context broker.
+In Niota, there is an mqtt consumer, which the Apache Nifi is subscribing to.

 ### Connecting new datasources

+This section applies when data is available via mqtt topic, which can be subscribed to.
+Inorder to access the data, you need to have credentials to subscribe to the Niota provided mqtt broker.

+1) Sign in to Niota.
+2) Look up for the mqtt credentials in Niota.
+3) Check what kind of payload you get from devices.
+4) Plan what data do you need and can use from the payload.
+5) Check for existing FIWARE datamodel in [FIWARE datamodels](https://www.fiware.org/developers/data-models/).
+If not, create new one following the guidelines and consider contributing to FIWARE.
+6) Design a Apache Nifi flow.
+Current configuration is given in section "Apache Nifi configuration"

+### Apache Nifi configuration
+TBD

+### API Management configuration
+TBD

+### Grafana configuration
+TBD

 ### Options for High Availability
+TBD

 ### Options for Restoring system state after failure
+TBD

 ### Security

+On the server, only ports 443 and 22 are exposed.
+To access apache Nifi, you need to tunnel to the server and Apache Nifi is available in port 8080.

+The access to the services is handed via TLS (only HTTPS connections are allowed).
+Certificates are Let's Encrypt.

+For fetching data from tenant, Oauth2 tokens are used.